 Prior to the inspection the ward submitted to RQIA the details of two complaints received from 1 April 2013 and 31 March 2014.
-The inspector reviewed complaints records and noted that both complaints had been managed in accordance with trust policy and procedure.
+The inspector reviewed complaints records and noted that there were no formal complaints within this time period.
+However one patient informed the inspector that they had completed a formal compliant to their home trust about their delayed discharge and the lack of community resources.
+The patient was waiting on a response.
+The patient stated the independent advocate and staff on the ward had supported them to write the complaint.